samridh10exe/Document-summarizer/README.md

 # Text Summarizer

 This Python script utilizes the tkinter library to create a simple graphical user interface (GUI) for summarizing text content.
-The summarization is performed using a pre-trained BERT-based model for summarization from the transformers library.
+The summarization is performed using a pre-trained BERT-based model for summarization from the transformers library, introducing elements of Machine Learning (ML) and Natural Language Processing (NLP).

 ## Dependencies
 Make sure you have the required libraries installed.
 You can install them using the following commands: